gfx-labs/oku-custom-order-types/README.md

 This repository contains the smart contracts for an automated trading system, designed to execute orders as they come within range.
 There are two primary types of orders supported by the system: **Bracket Orders** and **Stop Limit Orders**.

+## Automation

+The Automation Master contract is designed to be monitored by Chainlink Automation-type systems.
+Anyone can fill any of the orders as long as the order is eligible and they provide the necessary assets to satisfy the slippage requirements.
+The token-out assets are sent to the user as part of the upkeep function.

 ## Order Types

 ### 1. Bracket Orders